Rhoahndur/CollabCanvasGAI/memory-bank/projectbrief.md

 ## Scope Definition
 **What This Is:**
 - Single shared canvas accessible to all authenticated users
-- Real-time rectangle creation, selection, and movement
+- Real-time multi-shape creation (rectangles, circles, polygons, text boxes)
+- Advanced selection and manipulation (multi-select, resize, rotate, delete)
+- Inline text editing with double-click activation
 - Multiplayer cursor tracking with presence awareness
 - Object locking to prevent simultaneous manipulation
 - SVG-based rendering for crisp graphics at any zoom level
+- Chat UI ready for AI agent integration

 **What This Is Not:**
-- A full-featured design tool (no text, shapes, layers, undo/redo)
+- A full-featured design tool (no undo/redo, layer management, advanced text formatting)
 - A multi-canvas workspace (single canvas only)
-- An AI-powered tool (despite the "GAI" suffix)
+- An AI-powered tool yet (chat UI exists, backend not connected)
-- A feature-complete product (MVP validation stage)
+- A feature-complete product (still evolving based on needs)

 ## Success Criteria
 The MVP is a **hard gate**.
 Success means: